 The Controversial Role of Thich Nhat Hanh in the Vietnamese Diaspora

-Nguyet Nguyen | 26 November 2024 | 6pm Gulf Standard Time (3:00 PM CET) | The talk will take place on Zoom (Webinar)
+Nguyet Nguyen | 26 November 2024 | 6pm Gulf Standard Time (3:00 PM CET) | Zoom (Webinar)

-This talk offers an in-depth examination of original research on the Buddhist monk Thich Nhat Hanh, known as a global peace activist and the “father of mindfulness” who had profound influence among the American public beginning during the Vietnam War as well as in France and elsewhere until his death in 2022.
+This talk offered an in-depth examination of original research on the Buddhist monk Thich Nhat Hanh, known as a global peace activist and the “father of mindfulness” who had profound influence among the American public beginning during the Vietnam War as well as in France and elsewhere until his death in 2022.
 The Dalai Lama praised his “truly meaningful life,” and Martin Luther King nominated him for a Nobel Peace Prize.

-Drawing from first-hand testimonies of Vietnamese antiwar activists, as well as a thorough analysis of primary and secondary sources, this presentation brings to light lesser-known and potentially controversial aspects of his leadership.
+Drawing from first-hand testimonies of Vietnamese antiwar activists, as well as a thorough analysis of primary and secondary sources, this presentation brought to light lesser-known and potentially controversial aspects of his leadership.
 Beyond these revelations, the study raises critical questions regarding the intersections of collective and individual identity within decolonization movements, as well as the role of culture as a transnational anti-colonial strategy.

 ABOUT THE SPEAKER